maxpowel/apecast/README.md

 Subscriptions
 -------------
 There are three kind of subscriptions:

+* thankape: This event will notify when a new way to contribute is available.

 * proposals: Get a notification when there is a new proposal at `https://snapshot.org/#/apecoin.eth` so you will not miss any